Competent Person Training

 Participants will be taught the basics of OSHA’s excavation standards (29 CFR 1926—Subpart P), learn about soil testing, use soil information to determine the correct protective system needed, and learn to identify the hazards associated with trenching and excavation.
 Digging around natural gas and high voltage power lines is a very critical process and needs to be done with extreme care.
 Students will also learn the proper techniques when digging around these obstacles.

-The 2025 Competent Person and Excavation Safety Workshop will be held May 20–21, 2025 at the MMUA Training Center in Marshall.
-To learn more about last year's program, click the image of the brochure.
+The Competent Person and Excavation Safety Workshop is held at the MMUA Training Center in Marshall.
+To learn more about the program and the topics covered, click on the image of the event brochure.

 Event details